MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/structs/partytranslation.md

 The language code of the translation.

 The language code will be in BCP 47 format, such as en-US for English (United States).
-Supported language codes are enumerated at [https://docs.microsoft.com/azure/cognitive-services/speech-service/language-support](/azure/cognitive-services/speech-service/language-support).
+Supported language codes are enumerated in [Language and voice support for the Speech service](/azure/cognitive-services/speech-service/language-support)(.

 **`options`** &nbsp; [PartyTranslationReceivedOptions](../enums/partytranslationreceivedoptions.md)